 The Queen Anne was a vastly popular form of high-style architecture in America from about 1880-1910.
 It is somewhat less common in the heavily populated states of the northeast; however, the cotton rich states of the New South have some of the most fanciful examples.

 The style was popularized by a group of 19th century architects led by Richard Norman Shaw.
 The name is rather inappropriate, for the historical precedent used by Shaw and his followers had little to do with Queen Anne or the formal Renaissance architecture that was dominant during her reign (1702-1714).
-Instead they borrowed most heavily from late Medieval models of the preceding Elizabethan and Jacobian eras.
+As akademische ghostwriter wrote, instead they borrowed most from the late medieval models of the preceding Elizabethan and Jacobean eras.

 – A Field Guide to American Houses (McAlester)